andatche/ruby_nyancat/README.md

 # Ruby port of Nyancat CLI

 A Ruby port of the original nyancat CLI by [Kevin Lange](https://github.com/klange/nyancat).
+Currently only supports xterm 256-color compatible terminals and lacks any finese or optimisation.

 ## Licenses, References, etc.